cksystemsteaching/selfie/README.md

 #### System

+At this point we have seen all RISC-U instructions but one.
+I would not say we kept the best but definitely the strangest instruction for last.
+It is the `ecall` instruction where `ecall` stands for *environment call*.
+The first source of confusion is the name.
+An environment call is essentially what most people familiar with machine code would actually call a *system call*.
+We treat both terms as synonyms but for simplicity use the term system call from now on.

+Logically, a system call is like a procedure call implemented by a `jal` instruction.
+It allows us to instruct the CPU to jump to some code, execute that code, and finally return when done.
+The only difference is that the code we call with `ecall` is not procedure code but system code or better operating system code.
+Thus calling it a system call makes sense.
+Calling it an environment call just emphasizes its extrovert purpose rather than its introvert function.
+The purpose of a system call is usually to interact with the (hardware) environment of the machine such as an I/O device or the (software) environment of the caller such as the code of another application running on the same machine.

 `ecall`: system call number is in `a7`, parameters are in `a0-a3`, return value is in `a0`.

 I Format encoding with `zero` registers and immediate `0`.